castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ```

 The [build](https://nx.dev/nx-api/esbuild/executors/esbuild) command
-is used to build the construct library with esbuild (see [Build the construct library](#build-the-construct-library)).
+is used to build the construct library with esbuild (see [Build the Construct Library](#build-the-construct-library)).
-Append `--help` to display the command options.
 The build-declarations command is always executed before the build command.

+Options:

+- --help
+  - Displays the command options

 #### build-declarations